 Skip to main content

 The Knowledge Base is the foundation of your agent’s knowledge.
-By uploading approved documents and adding website URLs, you give your agent the source material it needs to provide accurate, evidence-based responses — grounded in your own content rather than general AI knowledge.
+By adding approved source material — documents, websites, curated Q&A pairs, and text snippets — you give your agent the content it needs to provide accurate, evidence-based responses grounded in your own materials rather than general AI knowledge.

 Access the Knowledge Base by selecting an agent from the Agents list and clicking the Knowledge Base tab.